-The Maryland Coalition for Financial Literacy (MCFL) is an advocacy group that realizes the need for all Maryland students and adults to acquire the skills and knowledge they need to make more informed financial decisions.
+The Maryland Coalition for Financial Literacy (MCFL) realizes the need for all Maryland students and adults to acquire the skills and knowledge they need to make more informed financial decisions.
 Since every public school in Maryland is required to include the Maryland Standards for Personal Finance Education in the curriculum, MCFL’s primary focus is to provide teacher training, classroom tested materials, and curricular assistance in an effort to increase both the quantity and quality of personal finance education in Maryland.

 Survey of the States - 2014